Sanitation And Cultural Beliefs: The Indian Dilemma

-Improperly disposed off waste, on the other hand, will cause a noxious odor and be a breeding ground for diseases.
+Improperly disposed off waste, on the other hand, will cause a noxious odour and be a breeding ground for diseases.
 Therefore, it is important to have proper sanitation facilities for everyone.

 Unfortunately, the truth is not at all as the ideal should be.
+Sanitation in India is in abysmal condition.
 Not everyone is ‘privileged’ enough to have toilet facilities at home.
-In fact, in India, which has a population of about 1.25 billion, 70% of rural households do not have a toilet or latrine.
+In fact, studying about sanitation in India, which has a population of about 1.25 billion, it is found that 70% of rural households do not have a toilet or latrine.

 Now, like healthcare, sanitary toilet facilities are a necessity, and not a privilege.
 Then why, in India, are so many deprived of it?
 To what extent can we blame administrative ineptitude?
 Is there another factor at play here, like cultural beliefs related to sanitation, for example?

 This is manifested in the failure of government schemes like Nirmal Bharat Abhiyaan and Swacch Bharat Scheme.
-Both these campaigns have built plenty of pit latrines in rural areas, but there are two problems with this:
+Both these campaigns have built plenty of pit latrines in rural areas, but there are two problems with sanitation in India:

 India’s National Family Health Survey 2005 found that only about a fifth of Indian rural households that don’t openly defecate use pit latrines.

-Studies in recent years have revealed the following about caste and religious equations in rural areas regarding sanitation:
+Studies in recent years have revealed the following about caste and religious equations in rural areas regarding sanitation in India:

-8. Rural Indians perceive pit emptying to be a problem because of untouchability.
-Manually touching feces is deigned the most degrading of all tasks, and the onus to carry out this task is plaed upon Dalits; and their being ‘ritually polluted’ by this, they are systematically oppressed and ostracized.
+- Rural Indians perceive pit emptying to be a problem because of untouchability.
+Manually touching feces is deigned the most degrading of all tasks, and the onus to carry out this task is placed upon Dalits; and their being ‘ritually polluted’ by this, they are systematically oppressed and ostracized.